 Financial instruments comprise of financial assets and financial liabilities.
-The fair value of the company's financial assets comprising of deposits and advances and bank balance and financial liabilities comprising of accruals and due to a shareholder approximate to their carrying values.
+The fair value of the company's financial assets comprising of deposit and bank balance and financial liabilities comprising of accruals and due to a shareholder approximate to their carrying values.